OnionIoT/documentation/docs/packages/custom-package.md

 :::

-### File Directory
+### Files Directory

-The file directory is an optional component found in the package source structure.
+The files directory is an optional component found in the package source structure.
 It serves as a designated space for storing various additional items that are essential for the package.

 Additionally, it is a good place to store files that aren’t necessarily application source code but are still helpful to the package, such as config files or the files required to make the package run as a service.

-Any files in the file directory that are meant to be installed on the device must be added to the `Package/$(PKG_NAME)/install` section in the package makefile.
+Any files in the files directory that are meant to be installed on the device must be added to the `Package/$(PKG_NAME)/install` section in the package makefile.

 ### Patch Directory